Optimize images for Core Web Vitals

 Image Compression

-New and faster image containers
+New and faster image formats

-Step 4: Eliminate layout Shift!
+Step 4: Eliminate layout shift!

 1. Missing image dimensions